samueldsingh/data-engineering/sql/2-basic-operations.md

 COMMIT;
 ```

-2. ROLLBACK: The ROLLBACK command is used to undo the changes made within a transaction and return the database to its original state.
+2. `ROLLBACK`: The ROLLBACK command is used to **undo the changes made within a transaction and return the database to its original state**.
 When a ROLLBACK is executed, all the changes made by the statements within the transaction are discarded, and the transaction is aborted.

 Example:
 ```sql